geokai/wttr_weather/README.md

 #### the arguments format as files

-e.g. highgate+london
+e.g.\
+highgate+london\
 boston+usa

-     each location on a separate line, a place and city or city and country separated by a '+' no spaces.
+     each location on a separate line, a place and city, or, city and country separated by a '+' no spaces.